eager-dev/eagerx/docs/_shared/bridge_node.rst

           hmin: float = 0.0,
           mxstep: int = 0,
       ):
-          # Performs all the steps to fill-in the params with registered info about all functions.
-          spec.initialize(OdeBridge)

           # Modify default bridge params
           spec.config.rate = rate
           spec.config.process = process